Headlabs/Main-Site/README.md

 TODO
---1.
-Change out Read/Studied section to something more aesthetically pleasing.-- --2.
+<strike>1.
+Change out Read/Studied section to
+something more aesthetically pleasing.</strike>
+--2.
 Add a favicon.--
 3. Add more quotes to header.